San Felice, Florence

+History

 A church at the site was built about the 10th-century outside one of the gates of early walls of Florence.
 It first belonged to the Monastery of San Silvestro of Nonantola, and in 1413 it was transferred to the Camaldolese Order.
 In 1552, it became property of the Dominican nuns of San Pietro Martire.
 The church provided a sanctuary to women fleeing from abusive husbands.

+Interior and artwork

 The interior had a Madonna with Child and Saints by Ridolfo Ghirlandaio.
 Another chapel has a fresco by Giovanni da San Giovanni, depicting San Felice reviving St Massimo; the angels gathering the grapes in the painting are by Baldassare Franceschini.
 It had a triptych (1467) by Neri di Bicci, depicting St Augustin and St John Baptist, and St Julian and King St Sigismond.
 Another chapel had a Madonna and Child with St Hyacinth, by Jacopo da Empoli.
 The church has a Last Supper by Matteo Rosselli.